Skip to content

 Strong

-Rewrote the list rendering engine using virtualization and memoization, reducing re-render cycles by 85% and achieving consistent 60fps scrolling across lists with 10,000+ items on low-end devices.
+Rewrote the list-rendering engine with virtualization and memoization, cutting re-render cycles by 85% and holding a consistent 60fps while scrolling lists of 10,000+ items on low-end devices.

-Linear's product is renowned for its speed.
-This bullet demonstrates the exact kind of performance obsession Linear values — not just 'making it faster' but ensuring buttery-smooth interaction even at scale and on constrained hardware.
-The specificity about techniques and target devices shows deep craft.
+Linear's product is renowned for speed.
+This bullet shows the exact performance obsession Linear values — not just 'faster' but buttery-smooth interaction at scale and on constrained hardware.
+The specificity about technique and target device signals real craft.

 Example 2